Firefund/pre-campaign/README.md

 + Can handle our entire site CSS.
 + Can load all assets from our website.
 + Support SVG.
-+ Has a free (5 PDF/month) API that can be automated.'
++ Has a free (5 PDF/month) API that can be automated.
 + Has very good process insights.
 + Lots of configuration options.
 + JavaScript errors are available in the process logs.
 + Creates table of content based H tags.

 Cons:
-+ No support for HTML form input elements.
++ No support for HTML form input elements!
 + Has 2 extremely old JS engines.

 ## NPM Scripts

-+ `optimizeCSS`: Figure out which CSS is used in an HTML page and output an CSS bundle with only those styles based on our site CSS.
++ `optimizeCSS`: Figure out which CSS is used in aspose/Page1.html and output an CSS bundle with only those styles based on our site CSS.
-+ `bundle`: Copy our fonts into build/ and creates a ZIP file with HTML page, CSS, image and fonts.
++ `bundle`: Copy our fonts into aspose/ and creates a ZIP file in build/ with HTML page, CSS, image and fonts from aspose/.
 + `aspose`: Run `optimizeCSS` and `bundle`.
-+ `raptor`: Uploads docRaptor/Page1.html to DocRaptor and saves a converted PDF file in docRaptor/.
++ `raptor`: Uploads docRaptor/Page1.html to DocRaptor and saves a converted PDF file in build/.